-Nothing says Valentine’s Day like Red Velvet Cupcakes topped with swirled with white chocolate cream cheese frosting.
-This recipe is easy and so much better than opening a cake mix.
+Nothing says Valentine’s Day like Red Velvet Cupcakes topped with white chocolate cream cheese frosting!
+This recipe is easy and so much better than boxed cake mix.
 Yields 24 cupcakes.

 Especially with teeny-tiny heart sprinkles.

 I’m kind of sort of using a version of this recipe from 2012 — back when Malloree asked me to make it for her 8th birthday.
 EIGHTH.
 She’s now twelve. *cries*